jorgecis/Remotsy/README.md

 ## DESCRIPTION

-   The remotsy board is a ESP8266 infrared blaster and receiver.
-The board comes with a firmware to use the remosty cloud,but is possible to flash the board with any firmware.
-Here I wrote some examples.
+   Remotsy is a ESP8266 equipped with a infrared blaster and receiver.
+The board's stock firmware is programmed to communicate with Remosty cloud,but it's possible to flash the board with any firmware.
+Here are some examples:

   ## Example 1 RGB LED
      The board has a RGB neo pixel LED, the led is connected to the pin 14. the example use the ticker function to